bradley-z/Capital-One-Mindsumo/README.md

 * [Word Cloud](https://github.com/amueller/word_cloud) to generate frequency visualizations

 ## Overview of each feature
 *Note: Clicking each podcast will redirect you to the podcast website.
 By default, subscriptions and recommendations are based off of a test account I created that is subscribed to the top 25 podcasts.
-One can login with his own gPodder credentials and see his own subscriptions and recommendations.*
+You can login with your own gPodder credentials and see your own subscriptions and recommendations.*
 ### Required features
 #### Search
 * Input a search term and displays all results.
 Implemented using mygpoclient library.